-- Hourly workers: Hourly workers must have the same coverage as salaried workers, but calculating payroll for hourly workers can be more difficult because of their varying work schedule.
+- Hourly workers: Hourly workers must have the same coverage as salaried workers, but calculating wages for hourly workers can be more difficult because of their varying work schedule.
 Again, estimate expected gross annual pay.

 - Family members: Some states require family members to be covered, while others don’t.
 Learn more about the requirements in your state.

-- Owners: Owners, officers, LLC members and partners may be able to opt out of coverage, and depending on the state workers’ compensation laws.
+- Owners: Owners, officers, LLC members and partners may be able to opt out of coverage, depending on the state workers’ compensation laws.

-3. Add Up Total Payroll Costs
+4. Add Up Total Annual Wages

 When talking to an insurance agent or getting a quote online, have these numbers in front of you to get a quick and accurate price.

+Here's another scenario that's a little more realistic than the example above.
 Take for example an electrical business in Texas with two full-time electricians, both earning $70,000 per year, and one part-time clerical worker earning $20,200 per year.

 The workers’ comp rate for electricians (NCCI code: 5190) is $1.44.
 Remember, rates are expressed per $100 in payroll.